 Adding a link to Microsoft Word is a great way to provide your readers with an external reference.
 You can follow these how to put a link in Word steps so that you can include a clickable link for your document readers.

 How to Make Link in Word Documents

 - Select the text that you want to link.

 - Enter your link into the Address field, then click OK.

-Our article continues below with additional information and pictures for each of these steps.
+Our article continues below with additional information about how to put a link in Word, including pictures for each of these steps.

 Hyperlinks are useful on Web pages and in documents because it gives your readers the option to visit another location to read other relevant information.

 Microsoft Word has a linking tool that lets you select text in your document, then enter the address of a Web page so that it becomes a clickable link.

 Our guide below will show you how to put a link in Microsoft Word documents.

 Related: If you’ve found a font that you want to use for your document, then our how to add a font in Word guide can show you how to use it in Microsoft’s word processing application.